almenscorner/IntuneCD/README.md

 - Changed deprecated OptionParser to ArgumentParser
 - Improved the documentation
 - Improved overall code readability

-## What's new in 1.1.1
-- Added ability to split documentation into categories using `-s Y` in `intunecd-startdocumentation`
-- Added ability to set max length of output in documentation using `-m {int_value}` in `intunecd-startdocumentation`
-- Added backup and documentation of Group Policy Configurations
-- Added retry if 503 is encountered during a graph call

 ## I use Powershell, Do I need to learn Python?
 No.